Frequently Asked Questions

 Only students who are enrolled in other ABA-accredited law schools will be eligible to apply for transfer.
 Samford University's Cumberland School of Law will not accept a transfer application from an applicant who has been academically dismissed from another law school.
-If admitted, up to 30 hours of the first-year law school course credits may be transferable to Cumberland School of Law.
+If admitted, up to 40 hours of law school course credits may be transferable to Cumberland School of Law.
 Transfer applicants are required to provide a letter of good standing from the dean of the law school attended, a CAS report and a complete transcript of the first year law school grades.
-Transfer applicants' files must be completed between May 31 and July 15 to be considered for the upcoming fall admission.
+Transfer applicants' files must be completed between by August 5 to be considered for the upcoming fall admission.
 For a summary of transfer application requirements, please refer to the Cumberland School of Law Admission Policy and Procedures which accompany the Law School's application for admission.

 Depending on the availability of space, a limited number of students enrolled at other ABA-accredited law schools may be admitted to Samford University's Cumberland School of Law as visiting or transient students.
 Those interested in applying for visiting/transient status should note that current Cumberland School of Law students who pre-register in a timely manner will receive priority if a course is over-subscribed.
 Students applying for visiting/transient status are required to submit the following: a completed application for admission, including a personal statement explaining why the applicant desires to take classes at Cumberland School of Law; a letter of good standing from the Dean of the applicant's ABA-accredited law school; and a letter from the applicant's ABA-accredited law school stating that the applicant is authorized to take courses at Cumberland School of Law as a visiting/transient student AND that it will count those credits (subject to appropriate conditions) toward the student's degree.
 Application page.